Introduction

 Contextualize SFR: The Growing Demand and Market Trends

 In fact, the number of households renting single-family homes increased by approximately 243,000, reaching about 14.6 million in 2025.
-This surge reflects a strong market for investments, specifically regarding what does SFR mean in real estate.
-Notably, homes located in high-quality school districts have demonstrated 15% lower vacancy rates compared to urban leases, underscoring the appeal of suburban living.
+This surge reflects a strong market for investments, specifically regarding single-family rentals.
+Notably, homes located in high-quality school districts have demonstrated 15% lower vacancy rates compared to urban leases, underscoring the importance of location.

 Explore Key Characteristics: Types, Benefits, and Challenges of SFR